Library Access and Tutorials

-- This organized by expandable sections.
+- Getting Smart with Information (or Help: I’m Writing A Research Paper) [full suite] – This information literacy suite is organized by expandable sections and covers a wide range of research topics.
 Click on the topic to view video or textual help.
 To give you an idea, here are some of the many topics: getting started with research, narrowing topics, help with thesis statements, background tips, information searching tips, learning the differences between primary, secondary resources and peer-reviewed sources, choosing and narrowing topics, understanding the various types of information methods, how to evaluate and de-bunk information, and understanding various citation styles.

 - Using JSTOR to Start Your Research

 - Citation Management: Permanently Linking to Content on JSTOR

 - Search Help: Resources & Overview

 - Searching for and within Specific Journals or Books